revsic/AlphaZero-Connect6/Connect6/libconnect6/README.md

- # Connect6
+# LibConnect6

- Rust implementation of game Connect6 with self-playing agent and predefined policies.
+Rust implementation of game Connec6 with self-play agent and some predefined policies.